-Launching a Minimum Viable Product (MVP) is the first critical step for startups.
-Too often, promising ideas fail not because the concept is weak, but because the execution skips the essentials.
-To avoid common pitfalls and build a solid foundation, it’s crucial to follow a structured approach.
+MVP development is the first critical step for any startup — but too many promising ideas fail in execution, not concept.
+To avoid common pitfalls and build a solid foundation, successful MVP development follows a structured approach.

 At LOGIC, we’ve worked on and devised a simple, yet powerful process built around four key pillars that help teams turn ideas into real, useful and revenue-generating products.
 Whether you’re a founder or product lead, understanding these pillars will keep your MVP focused on what matters, robust and future-ready.